 Thank you to all who contributed to an excellent participation, with 229 respondents.

-The top 5 were summarised in the July 2018 edition of HP16 The Source, which also featured Tora McEwan’s winning photograph in the competition to demonstrate likes, dislikes and ideas.
+The top 5 areas for improvement were summarised in the July 2018 edition of HP16 The Source, which also featured Tora McEwan’s winning photograph in the competition to demonstrate likes, dislikes and ideas.

-There were many excellent ideas put forward and these were explored further at consultation sessions held in November 2018 and February 2019 (see gallery below)
+The many excellent ideas put forward were explored further at consultation sessions held in November 2018 and February 2019 (see gallery below)